interact-erc/GEO-Aligned/README.md

 # GEO-Aligned

 ## Introduction
 GEO-Aligned is a semantic parsing dataset that was obtained by augmenting the popular GeoQuery data with word alignment information.
-You can read about it in our [paper](https://aclanthology.org/2022.starsem-1.17/).
+You can read about it in our *SEM [paper](https://aclanthology.org/2022.starsem-1.17/).

 It comes in three languages:
 - 🇺🇸 English, based on the [original dataset](https://dl.acm.org/doi/10.5555/1864519.1864543)